 In ESQL-COBOL programs, embedded SQL statements are introduced by the keyword "EXEC SQL" and terminated with "END EXEC".
 Executable SQL statements can occur anywhere in a program where an executable statement is possible in the host language.
 All SQL statements can be executed with the exception of DECLARE CURSOR and WHENEVER.
-National data types can only be used with an appropriate BS2000 system environment including the corresponding ESQL precompiler and COBOL compiler, see page 28.
+National data types can only be used with an appropriate BS2000 system environment including the corresponding ESQL precompiler and COBOL compiler, see "Unicode concept in SESAM/SQL".